(December 16, 2010)

 “To hell with this.”
 Steven climbed out of bed and headed down the hall.
 The apartment above Roderigo’s shop didn’t compare to his old house, but he preferred it.
 Everything he owned was never more than a quick stride away and not a bit of space was wasted.
 Roderigo had only chosen to live here for emotional support–his trust was hefty enough that he could afford to live on his own.

 Still, it could be boring, especially during nights he couldn’t sleep.
 It happened often enough that Steven had made a routine to work through it.
-He grabbed two slices of bread and made a batter out of eggs, milk and flour.
+He grabbed two slices of bread and made a batter.
 Then he poured canola oil into a deep-sided pan, and dressed the bread with slices of black forest ham and Swiss before dipping the sandwich into the batter.

-The squeal began to twist and distort, mimicking a voice drowned in static.
-At first Steven couldn’t tell what it was saying, but it frantically repeated itself, which each reiteration become clearer and more restrained.
-At last, Steven could make out the words of a young man, pleading against an unseen tormentor.
+The squealing static began to twist upon itself, distorting the corpse’s moans into a horrifying mockery of speech.
+At first it was incomprehensible, merely a raspy, choking voice drowned out in what crackling screeches.
+Whatever it was saying seemed to be short, and it appeared to repeat itself endlessly.
+Soon these iterations began to become more restrained, the words slowly gaining clarity with each new iteration, until at last, Steven could make out the words of a young man, pleading against an unseen tormentor.
 “I don’t want to die,” it said.
 “I don’t want to die.
 I don’t want to die.
 I don’t want to die.”
-It continued for several minutes, never once pausing for a breath, before finally giving way to a hellish scream:
+Each time, his pleas became more desperate, more filled with pain and terror, but they continued uninterrupted for some time, before finally giving way to a hellish, inhuman scream:

 “I DID IT FOR HER….”